cosmos/ibc/spec/client/ics-009-loopback-cilent/README.md

 ### Update state

 Function `updateState` will perform a regular update for the loopback client.
-The `clientState` will be updated with the lastest height of the local ledger.
+The `clientState` will be updated with the latest height of the local ledger.
 This function should be called automatically at every height.

 ```typescript
 function updateState(clientMsg: clientMessage) {